Stat Trek

 • The number of degrees of freedom is 13.
 (In situations like this, the number of degrees of freedom is equal to number of observations minus 1.
 Hence, the number of degrees of freedom is equal to 14 - 1 or 13.)

-First, we select "mean score" from the dropdown box in the T Distribution Calculator.
-Then, we plug our known inputs (degrees of freedom, sample mean, standard deviation, and population mean) into the T Distribution Calculator and hit the Calculate button.
-The calculator reports that the cumulative probability is 0.338.
+First, we select "Sample mean" from the Statistic dropdown box in the t-distribution Calculator , and "P(X ≤ x̅)" from the Probability dropdown box.
+Then, we plug our known inputs (degrees of freedom, sample mean, standard deviation, and population mean) into the t-distribution Calculator and hit the Calculate button.
+The calculator reports that the cumulative probability is about 0.338.
 Thus, there is a 33.8% probability that the average breaking strength for the customer's chains will be 19,800 pounds or less.

 Note: This is the same answer that we found in Example 1.
 However, the approach that we followed in this example may be a little bit easier than the approach that we used in the previous example, since this approach does not require manual computation of a t statistic.